Integrate OneTrust with Google Tag Manager

 Remember to utilize the Consent Overview feature to check for any tags with missing consent checks.

-On the other hand, if you want to utilize features such as Google’s consent mode, which collects data without storage access, you should not include an additional consent check.
+On the other hand, if you want to utilize features such as Google’s Advanced Consent Mode, which collects data without storage access, you should not include an additional consent check.
 The tags will read the consent preferences in GTM’s consent model and adjust their behavior accordingly.

 Consent granted triggers